Flags and Configs

 Async Configs

-The AsyncConfig controls how concurrently metrics, observed_callback, and test_cases will be evaluated during evaluate().
+The AsyncConfig controls how concurrently work is dispatched during evaluate().

 from deepeval.evaluate import AsyncConfig